 Manufacturing controls: where problems actually start

-Great products come from repeatable processes.
-Gummies and chewables each require different “watch points” during production, and treating them the same is a fast way to create preventable failures.
+Repeatable processes make great products.
+Gummies and chewables need different watch points during production, and treating them the same is a fast way to create preventable failures.

 Gummies: controlling the process beyond depositing

-Gummy quality depends on what happens during cooking, depositing, and especially curing.
-Even when a gummy looks fine in the tray, it may not be finished “settling” into its final state.
+Gummy quality depends on cooking, depositing, and especially curing.
+Even when a gummy looks fine in the tray, it may not be done settling into its final state.
+Cook parameters control final moisture and texture stability.
+Depositing accuracy affects per-unit content.
+Controlled curing reduces later drift.
+And anti-sticking coatings prevent clumping.

 Chewables: classic tablet realities still apply